theimowski/master-thesis/docs/section-research.md

 Its return type is `SessionStore option` where `SessionStore` accumulates a reader `get` and a writer `set` functions, for fetching and modifying state respectively.
 A pattern matching on a triple (tuple with three values) of user's state keys matched following cases (lines 7-10):

-* if a "cartid" key was present, but there was no "username" and no "role" keys, `CartIdOnly` would be returned
+* if a "cartid" key was present, but there was no "username" and no "role" keys, `CartIdOnly` would be returned,
-* if both "username" and "role" keys appeared in the session store, `UserLoggedOn` value applied
+* if both "username" and "role" keys appeared in the session store, `UserLoggedOn` value applied,
-* as a fall-back, `NoSession` was chosen when none of those keys were present
+* as a fall-back, `NoSession` was chosen when none of those keys were present.

 Result of pattern matching block was applied (or colloquially "piped") to function `f` (line 11), which came as an argument to `session` and had a type of `Session -> WebPart`.